riya-py/SheSignal/readme.md

-After the `201` is already committed, the report description is passed to an LLM behind any OpenAI-compatible `/chat/completions` endpoint (Gemini's compat layer, Groq, OpenAI, OpenRouter — swap providers with an env var, no code change).
+After the `201` is already committed, the report description is passed to an LLM behind any OpenAI-compatible `/chat/completions` endpoint (Gemini's compat layer, Groq, OpenAI, OpenRouter that is swap providers with an env var, no code change).
 The model extracts:

 - a refined **category**